GAS Petrol Service Stations

 GAS Petrol Service Stations (stylised g.a.s.), owned by Gasoline Alley Services, is a New Zealand petrol station franchise, which sells petrol and diesel.
 It has 127 locations around New Zealand, including 33 in Auckland.

-The franchise was established in 1999 and had 14 locations by 2000.
-It had 35 outlets by 2003.
+The franchise was established in 1999, sourcing fuel products from Caltex New Zealand.
+It had 14 locations by 2000.
+It had 35 outlets by 2003, when it switched to sourcing fuel from BP.
 The brand expanded to 75 locations by 2006, and 120 locations by 2011.

-The head office of the franchise is located in Kingsland, Auckland.
+The head office of the franchise is in Kingsland, Auckland.